 Today we’ll look at how dogs are miniaturized and the potential problems associated with creating tiny dogs like the teacup Shih Tzu.
 We will look at the ways that dogs are miniaturized and the potential problems associated with creating tiny dogs like the teacup Shih Tzu.

+The teacup Shih Tzu is not a separate breed or a variety of the breed.
+They are simply Shih Tzus who are below the minimum size of the breed standard.
 Some of these dogs might be just slightly under the normal weight.
 The problem arises when breeders purposely strive for a miniature Shih Tzu full grown who weighs 5 pounds or less.

 What’s the Appeal of a Teacup Shih Tzu?